almugabo/openalex_qa/scope/README.md

 From the 2015 subset, it seems that some discrepancies may be based on different definitions.

 We have 6635 entries with genre=dataset  out of which 5418 (82 %) have as original venue the PsycTESTS database, a collection of unpublished  psychological tests and measurements.
 On the other hand, what counts as dataset in "doc_type seem to be records from data repositories (PANGAE, DataverseNL, Inter-university Consortium for Political and Social Research (ICPSR)) or supplementary materials of journal articles

-# 1.3 suggestion to identify record types
+# 1.3 Suggestion to identify record types

 In my view, identification of records could be made easier by creating two additional data fields with information on the source of the records.